Jul 05, 2026

 Is it safe to drink dandelion tea every day?

-Can dandelion tea replace liver supplements?
+Can dandelion tea replace a liver detox supplement?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.